 Opening hours: Daily 8 am to 5 pm

 Being one of the largest religious halls in Hoi An, this worship house was built by the Vietnamese Chinese during the late 18th century to worship their ancestors who founded and kept this village prosperous.

 This house also formerly served as an administrative office of their village council.
 During spring and fall every year, 60 families of Minh Huong will perform seasonal worship rituals and celebrations dedicated to their ancestors.

 Quan Cong Temple and Quan Am Pagoda

 Quan Cong Temple was built by Minh Huong people in 1653.
-Two 10 feet tall statues are standing in the altar feature the idol of the protector of Quan Cong and the adopted son of the protector.
+Two 10-feet tall statues standing at the altar feature the idol of the protector of Quan Cong and the adopted son of the protector.

-During the old days, merchants from various places will come here and pay respect to their ancestors.
-The temple symbolizes their bravery, loyalty and morality.
+During the old days, merchants from various places will come here to pay respect to their ancestors.
+The temple symbolizes their bravery, loyalty, and morality.
 They make offerings to pray for good luck on their trips.

 Address: 24, Nguyen Hue Street